January 20, 2026

-The annual Norfund Conference will be held on Tuesday, 5 May at Taket Steen & Strøm in Oslo.
+The annual Norfund Conference was held Tuesday, 5 May at Taket Steen & Strøm in Oslo.

 Programme outline